MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 ---------

 This strategy is the default strategy used when no explicit strategy is selected.
-This strategy is implemented in the Graphics Engine and its behavior is minimalist.
+This strategy is implemented in the Graphics Engine, and its behavior is minimalist.
 However, this strategy can be used for the :ref:`direct<section_display_direct>` buffer policy.

 .. figure:: images/ui_display_direct.*